01lightyear/-/README.md

 # -
 otto
-use left and right key to control space for jump put waao.wav, bing.wav and player.png,monster_none.png in the directory bugs exist:you may possibly find 1 in half a minute
+use left and right key to control up for jump button1 for fire put all the audio and photos in the directory bugs exist:you may possibly find 1 in half a minute